zama-ai/bounty-program/Bounties/Machine_Learning/fhe-training.md

 Homomorphically train a Resnet or similar neural network to classify CIFAR10 or Imagenet using TFHE.

-Assume that the dataset is owned by an entity C, and is encrypted with a single secret key K only known to C. The training is done by an independant entity S, which outputs a model whose weights are also encrypted by the same key K. The key K is obviously not known by the entity S, but only by C.
+Assume that the dataset is owned by an entity C, and is encrypted with a single secret key K only known to C. The training is done by an independent entity S, which outputs a model whose weights are also encrypted by the same key K. The key K is obviously not known by the entity S, but only by C.

 This means:
 - the training dataset is encrypted with a single secret key K